 Cheryl has been humanely trapping animals in Maricopa County since 2012.
-Her first trapping case was a dog named Roxy, a Shepherd mix who had been living along State Route 51 and Cactus in north Phoenix for several months.
+Her first trapping case was a dog named Roxy, a Shepherd mix who had been living along a freeway in Phoenix for several months.
 Cheryl has been an animal welfare leader for more than 20 years.

 Cheryl and her husband, Roger, own a luxury boarding facility, Second Home Pet Resort, which opened in Phoenix 2008.
 She is a member of the National Animal Control Association, member and past board member of the Association for Animal Welfare Advancement, and was a founding member of the Arizona State Council of the Humane Society of the United States.
 Cheryl formerly served as President and CEO of the Arizona Humane Society, leader of the Maricopa County Animal Care and Control Animal Care Task Force, Chairman of the Board of Friends of Animal Care and Control (now the Arizona Pet Project), and Chair of the Arizona Companion Animal Spay/Neuter Committee.

-“By day”, Cheryl serves as a human resources executive for a billion-dollar national corporation based in Phoenix, Arizona; she has been married to her husband Roger for 25 years, and she has two grown stepchildren.
-Their animal family includes 5 dogs, a cat and a zebra finch.
+“By day”, Cheryl serves as a human resources executive for a billion-dollar national corporation based in Phoenix, Arizona; she has been married to her husband Roger for 29 years, and she has two grown stepchildren.
+Their animal family includes 4 dogs and a cat.
 When she’s not rescuing animals, Cheryl enjoys hiking, travel and volunteering at her church.

 Linda Bruce has been rescuing animals for over 20 years and served on the board of Friends of Animal Care and Control (now The Arizona Pet Project) for 6 years.
 In 2017 Linda completed the HARTT Training class and has been volunteering with HARTT since them.
 Her most recent rescue was a small, terrified mom and her 5 puppies.
 Mom was rescued but not able to show us where she had hidden her tiny pups.
 In an amazing team effort, the puppies were found behind a locked concrete wall, inside of a locked small storage unit, under a wooden blanket covered with an engine.
 Miraculous!
 Mom is currently in foster and all pups have been adopted.

-Linda has worked for 12 year at Fidelity National Title as AVP, Business Development.
-She and her husband Ron (also a huge animal advocate) have 6 dogs and a cat and enjoy hiking, traveling, biking and hanging with their pack.
+Linda has worked for 14 years at Fidelity National Title as AVP, Business Development.
+She and her husband Ron (also a huge animal advocate) have 6 dogs and 2 cats, and she enjoy hiking, traveling, biking and hanging with their pack.
 She is proud to join the amazing, experienced team of HARTT in pursuing her mission of “saving one life at a time”.

 Eva has been a volunteer with HARTT since completing her trapping workshop in 2017.
 She is passionate about helping all animals and most importantly getting lost dogs reunited with their owners.
 When she isn’t hanging lost dog flyers you can find her hiking, baking or reading.
 She lives in Scottsdale with her husband and 3 sons (…and 3 fur babies and 2 desert tortoises).